 Cave and Basin National Historic Site

-Parking is limited.
-When P1 is full, park in P2 and enjoy a short walk along Johnston Creek to reach the Canyon trailhead.
+If you must drive, when P1 is full, park in P2 and enjoy a short walk along Johnston Canyon to reach the canyon trailhead.
 Both parking lots are often full between 9 a.m. and 4 p.m. in the summer months, especially on the weekend.

 Parking on Bow Valley Parkway is prohibited due to wildlife and safety.
 Arrive early or later in the day, or consider nearby Marble Canyon in Kootenay National Park or the Inkpots hike via Moose Meadows trailhead as close-by alternatives.
 For more ideas, check out 8 Must-Visit Stops On The Bow Valley Parkway.

 Lake Louise is one of the most iconic sites in Banff National Park and transit is the best way to get to this popular attraction.
 Roam Transit (Route 8X) travels on Highway 1 and is the express route between Banff and Lake Louise.
 If you're looking for the scenic route, Roam Transit (Route 8S) travels from Banff to Lake Louise via the Bow Valley Parkway with stops at Johnston Canyon, Castle Mountain, and Baker Creek.

 If you're driving to Lake Louise, you can park at the Lake Louise Park and Ride (5.5km east of the village) and take the Parks Canada shuttle to Upper Lake Louise or into the village.
 Lake Louise shuttles run every 15 minutes from 8 a.m. to 4 p.m., return trips run from 8 a.m. to 6 p.m.